luckydeignan/Eye-Tracking/future-ideas.md

 # Recommendations for Future Modifications

-Outside of the two notes mentioned in the two functions directly above, here are further recommendations for things to consider in order to improve this framework:
+Outside of the two "Notes" mentioned in analyze_single_iamge() and analyze_single_trial() and the bottom of TraceOverview.md, here are further recommendations for things to consider in order to improve this framework:

 - OCR designation radius:
     - As of now, the nearest_ocr() uses a radius of a constant number of pixels to capture the OCRs around a given fixation point.
 The default parameter of 72 px was calculated with calculations along with some rough estimations and educated guesses.